adarsh-fr/Flutter_Quiz_APP/README.md

 # Quiz App

-This is a simple Quiz app about Flutter built with Flutter 🔁.
+This is a Quiz app about Flutter built with Flutter 🔁.

 <img width="703" alt="Screenshot 2023-04-26 at 7 44 44 PM" src="https://user-images.githubusercontent.com/59118492/235356311-5b57a23f-6b43-44ec-a430-6718d667908d.png">